errsole/errsole.js/README.md

   </div>
 </p>

-Errsole is an open-source logger for Node.js.
-It has a built-in web dashboard to view, filter, and search your app logs.
+Errsole is an open-source logger for Node.js apps.
+It comes with a built-in log viewer to view, filter, and search your app logs.

 https://github.com/errsole/errsole.js/assets/3775513/b59424fa-c3b3-4a65-b603-e35499fe4263